KDE/kitinerary/docs/js_extractor.md

 ### Extractor filters

-Extractor filters are evaluated against document nodes.
-This can be the node the extractor script wants to process, but also a descendant or ancestor node.
+Extractor filters are evaluated against document nodes (content of the document).

-An extractor script filter consists of the following four properties:
+Extractor script filter consists of the following four properties:

 ```json
 {